dg9vh/MMDVMHost-Websocketboard/README.md

 YSF,0,10,YSF2DMR TG26250,
 YSF,0,40,DL Multimode 263,https://c4fm.ysfreflector.de/Germany/
 ```
 First row leave untouched for orientation.
 The other lines contains on first column the DMR-timeslot the TG is used, second column contains the talkgroup-number and third column contains the label you want to be shown in the target-column of the dashboard.
+The last column can contain an URL to any dashboard or homepage you like to point to.
+If no URL is given, on DMR-Mode the corresponding Last-Heard-List for the talkgroup in BrandMeister-Network is linked.

 Please edit this file to your needs.
 It may change on developer-side from time by time so when updating keep a copy of your personal list to modify/edit it.